- When should I participate in Practicum?

 - How will I receive my placement details?

 OPS will email you the placement notification.
-If you have confirmed that all placement requirements have been met by the deadline, then rest assured, you will receive a placement.
 Some take longer than others to arrange, so please be patient if you do not receive an email notification when some of your classmates/peers are getting theirs.
 Also, make sure emails from OPS are not going to your junk mail or spam folder by mistake.